-If you are unable to address your concern in open office hours, please schedule a 20-minute private office hours appointment at calendly.com/kdanielson.
-These office hours will be held via Zoom.
-Because there are approximately 2000 students in this class and only one professor, please reserve these office hours for private concerns that cannot be addressed by email or in open office hours.
+If you wish to attend office hours, please schedule a 15-minute private office hours appointment at calendly.com/kdanielson.
+These office hours will be held via Zoom (or in person by request).
+Because there are approximately 2000 students in this class and only one professor, please reserve these office hours for private concerns that cannot be addressed by email.